bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/index.rst

 .. rubric:: Advanced Configuration

-* User passwords are stored in encrypted form in the system database.
-It is possible to configure the :ref:`encryption algorithm <systemdb-encryption>`.
+* User passwords are stored in encrypted form (hash) in the system database.

 * In some cases, you may want to perform :ref:`case-insensitive searches
   <systemdb-case-insensitive-searches>` for tasks or cases, for example.
 For